Betterment Scam Betterment rating

 Betterment Investing Rating

-Betterment helped to start robo accounts, which supply automated investing in stocks and bonds.
-Under this setup, a program chooses investments for customers and makes the trades.
-Almost 20 years after establishing this approach, Betterment still provides automated accounts.
-It does not provide standard brokerage accounts.
+Betterment was one of the first to offer robo accounts, which use automation for investing in stocks and other securities.
+With this setup, a computer program picks investments and makes trades for customers.
+Nearly twenty years after starting this type of service, Betterment still runs these automated accounts.
+It does not provide traditional brokerage accounts.

-In its managed accounts, Betterment invests in exchange-traded funds (ETFs) that have low expense ratios.
-Examples include:
+In its advisory accounts, Betterment lets you invest in exchange-traded funds (ETFs) with low costs.
+Some examples are:

 • VWO (Vanguard Emerging Markets Stock Index Fund)